josemanuelep/performance-tests-jmeter/README.md

 4. **Listeners :** Show the results of test execution, is like the reporting

+Listeners provide access to the information JMeter gathers about the test cases while JMeter runs.
+The Graph Results listener plots the response times on a graph

 5. **Configuration elements:** Here we put variables, defaults variables

 5. **Assertions:** The way to validate the response, body, headers, time, status code of each test

+Assertions allow you to assert facts about responses received from the server being tested.
+Using an assertion, you can essentially "test" that your application is returning the results you expect it to.

+6. **Timers:**

+By default, a JMeter thread executes samplers in sequence without pausing.
+We recommend that you specify a delay by adding one of the available timers to your Thread Group

+7. **Pre-Processor Elements**

+A Pre-Processor executes some action prior to a Sampler Request being made.

+9. **Post-Processor Elements**

+A Post-Processor executes some action after a Sampler Request has been made

+10. **Execution order

+  1. Configuration elements
+  2. Pre-Processors
+  3. Timers
+  4. Sampler
+  5. Post-Processors (unless SampleResult is null)
+  6. Assertions (unless SampleResult is null)
+  7. Listeners (unless SampleResult is null)

+# Using Variables to parameterise tests

+Variables don't have to vary - they can be defined once, and if left alone, will not change value

+HOST             ${__P(host,www.example.com)}
+THREADS          ${__P(threads,10)}
+LOOPS            ${__P(loops,20)}

 ## Trips